In January 2011, baby boomers started turning 65. Since then, 10,000 baby boomers are turning 65 every single day. And… this will continue until 2030.

 If you aren't covered under a group plan, or if it's secondary to Medicare, then do you have to sign up for Medicare?
 Yes, you'll need to sign up for Medicare as soon as you are eligible.

 And, even if you are covered, if you lose your job or retire, keep in mind that COBRA is not considered creditable coverage.
-If you sign up for COBRA instead of Medicare, you could find yourself without any insurance for a period of time.
+If you sign up for COBRA instead of Medicare, you could find yourself without any insurance for a period.
 You can find more information on Medicare and COBRA here.

 In addition to COBRA not being creditable, neither is retiree coverage.
 Neither is VA Medical Benefits.
 To make things more confusing, VA drug benefits ARE creditable.